Start9Labs/docs/src/user-manual/connecting-remotely/vpn.md

 2. Your router's VPN server is not automatically configured for split tunneling.
 3. You are already using StartTunnel for clearnet hosting, so most of the work is already done.

-To use StartTunnel for private, remote VPN access, see [Creating a StartTunnel Private Gateway](../../misc-guides/start-tunnel.md), including the section for [Adding a Client Device for Private Access](../../misc-guides/start-tunnel.md#adding-a-client-device-for-private-access)
+To use StartTunnel for private, remote VPN access, see [Using StartTunnel](../../misc-guides/start-tunnel.md), including the section for [Adding a Client Device for Private Access](../../misc-guides/start-tunnel.md#adding-a-client-device-for-private-access)

 ## Connecting Clients